 The argument is the following.
-The Age of Discovery brought intensely pigmented people to low UV-R regions, where they tended to enter at the bottom of the social hierarchy.
+Movements of people since 1500 brought intensely pigmented people to low UV-R regions, where they tended to enter at the bottom of the social hierarchy.
 In contrast, less intensely pigmented individuals often ended up moving to high UV-R regions where they entered at the top of the social hierarchy as settlers from colonial powers.
-If the low social standing of people with ancestry in high UV-R regions caused them to be discriminated against, this could unleash adverse health effects (e.g., Williams 1999) and thus potentially motivate a negative link between DIFFUV and mortality.24
+If the low social standing of people with ancestry in high UV-R regions caused them to be discriminated against, this could unleash adverse health effects (e.g., Williams 1999) and thus potentially motivate a negative link between DIFFUV and mortality.25